daisatojp/labelMatch/README.md

   - Select image directory where in images are located.
   - Click `OK`
 * Select `Edit` > `Edit Keypoint` or just press `v`.
 You can create a keypoint by clicking images.
 You can delete a keypoint by double clicking it.
-* Select `Edit` > `Edit Match` or just press `m`.
+* Select `Edit` > `Edit Match` or just press `e`.
 You can match two keypoints of each two images by clicking the two keypoints in order.
 You can delete a match by double clicking a keypoint which is connected to the match.
 * You can save annotation file by pushing Save File button or select `File` > `Save File`.
 If you want to save automatically, select `View` > `Auto Save Mode`.

 ## Annotation format